Killing of Megan Khung

-Megan Khung Yu Wai (江雨惠 (Jiāng Yǔhuì); 4 October 2015 – 21 February 2020) was a four-year-old Singaporean girl who was killed by her mother Foo Li Ping (符丽萍 (Fǔ Lìpíng); alias Chloe Foo) and Foo's boyfriend Brian Wong Shi Xiang (汪士翔 (Wāng Shìxiáng)) in February 2020.
-Three months after her death, Khung's body was burned to ashes by the couple, who enlisted the help of a third accomplice Nouvelle Chua Ruo Shi (蔡偌诗 (Cài Ruòshī)) to assist them in disposing of the corpse.
+Megan Khung Yu Wai (4 October 2015 – 21 February 2020) was a four-year-old Singaporean girl who was killed by her mother Foo Li Ping (alias Chloe Foo) and her mother's boyfriend Brian Wong Shi Xiang in February 2020.
+Three months after her death, Khung's body was burned to ashes by the couple, who enlisted the help of Nouvelle Chua Ruo Shi to assist them in disposing of the corpse.

 Khung's death went unnoticed until five months later, when the Singapore Police Force received two separate police reports from Khung's maternal grandmother and biological father on 20 July 2020.
-The police arrested all three suspects within a week, and on 25 July 2020, both Foo and Wong were charged with murder, while Chua was charged for disposal of the girl's corpse.
+The police arrested all three suspects within a week; on 25 July 2020, both Foo and Wong were charged with murder, while Chua was charged for disposal of the girl's corpse.

-In 2025, Both Wong and Foo pleaded guilty to charges in relation to the homicide and abuse of Khung; Foo was sentenced to 19 years' jail while Wong was given 30 years' jail with 17 strokes of the cane.
-Chua is currently pending trial for helping to dispose of Khung's corpse.
+In 2025, both Wong and Foo pleaded guilty to charges in relation to the homicide and abuse of Khung; Foo was sentenced to 19 years' jail while Wong was given 30 years' jail with 17 strokes of the cane.
+As of April 2025, Chua was pending trial for helping to dispose of Khung's corpse.

 Background

 Birth and early life

-Megan Khung Yu Wai, the first and only child of her parents Simon Khung Wei Nan (江伟南 (Jiāng Wěinán)) and Foo Li Ping, was born in Singapore on 4 October 2015.
-Khung's father, who had an older brother, had gone to prison thrice from 2015 to 2019 for drug consumption.
-When Khung was about eighteen or nineteen months old, her parents, who were married on 12 May 2015, divorced more than a year after they were married.
-Before his marriage to Foo, Khung's father was formerly married with another woman and had one son (born in 2012) before it ended with a divorce in 2012.
+In her subsequent mitigation plea, Foo Li Ping stated that she started dating Simon Khung Wei Nan (Simonboy) when she was 18 and he was 29, and both were using drugs during the relationship.
+When Foo discovered she was pregnant with Megan Khung, they decided to get married.
+Foo alleged that Simon Khung was abusive towards her during the relationship and subsequent marriage, as well as towards Megan after she was born in Singapore on 4 October 2015.
+Simon, who had an older brother, had gone to prison thrice from 2015 to 2019 for drug consumption.
+When Megan was about eighteen or nineteen months old, her parents, who were married on 12 May 2015, divorced; they had been married for over a year.
+Simon was formerly married with another woman and had one son, born in 2012; that marriage ended in divorce in 2012.

-After her parents' divorce, Khung's mother, who gained custody of the girl, began a relationship with Wong Shi Xiang, and went to live with him.
-Khung was cared for by her maternal grandmother, who doted on her granddaughter and shared a close relationship with her.
+After the divorce, Foo gained custody of the girl and began a relationship with Wong Shi Xiang, and went to live with him.
+Megan Khung was cared for by her maternal grandmother, who doted on her granddaughter and shared a close relationship with her.
 Subsequently, Foo wanted to bring her daughter to live together with her and Wong.
 Khung's grandmother, who strongly disapproved of her daughter's relationship with Wong, objected to Foo bringing her granddaughter away, and Khung herself also did not want to stay with her mother.
 Still, Foo went ahead with the arrangement, and left with her daughter in September 2019.
 Afterwards, Foo cut off all contact with her mother, ex-husband and former-in-laws.
-The girl's father and paternal relatives had requested that they take care of the girl but had their requests rejected by Foo, who insisted on raising Khung herself.
+Simon and her paternal relatives had requested that they take care of the girl but had their requests rejected by Foo, who insisted on raising Khung herself.